-From time to time the middle and high school age youth gather together for times of food, fellowship, and meaningful conversations about faith and life.
-If you or your middle or high schooler would like more information about these gatherings, please contact Pastor Drew.
+Our high school aged youth gather together twice a month for times of food, fellowship, and meaningful conversations about faith and life.
+If you or your high schooler would like more information about these gatherings, please contact Pastor Drew.

 Baptism & Communing Membership

 Baptism is a sign of entrance into the church and the Lord’s Supper or communion is a way that we grow as believers.
 The following is a brief explanation of how baptism and communion relate to children at WCC.

 The bible teaches that baptism is a sign and a seal of our relationship with God and his promises (Romans 6:3-4, Galatians 3:26-27).
 The Bible also teaches that the promises of God are for the children of God’s people (Acts 2:38-39).